Mu2e/Offline/TrackerAlignment/README.md

 - Track Reco uses Richie's Time Fit ( [Mu2e-doc-33162](https://mu2e-docdb.fnal.gov/cgi-bin/sso/ShowDocument?docid=33162) )
 - 'MILLE' means to write input files for the 'PEDE' executable.
 This is implemented in `MilleDataWriter`.
 - 'Align Tracker' refers to the stage carried out by `AlignedTrackerMaker` (TrackerConditions).
 It uses alignment constants provided to the Proditions interface to change tracker straw positions accordingly.
-- 'Track Collection' is where the `AlignTrackCollector` module selects tracks, calculates the needed quantities for alignment, and writes the data to file using `Mille`.
+- 'Track Collection' is where the `AlignTrackCollector` module selects tracks, calculates the needed quantities for alignment, and writes the data to file using `MilleDataWriter`.
-- 'PEDE' refers to the millepede executable that performs the alignment fit given the output file(s) produced by the `Mille` class during the `AlignTrackCollector` job(s).
+- 'PEDE' refers to the millepede executable that performs the alignment fit given the output file(s) produced by the `MilleDataWriter` class during the `AlignTrackCollector` job(s).

 ### MC Alignment test